What Is Paranormal Romance?

 REASONS NOT TO DISMISS THE READERSHIP

-Many fans of paranormal romance are very articulate.
+Many fans of paranormal romance are highly articulate.
 They explain very well on forums why they like one book over another.
 Posts can get quite close to literary analysis.
 For this reason it would be a mistake to dismiss readers of paranormal romance as unsophisticated.
 They are enchanted by these books but can be critical of them.
 The books obviously offer something upon which to base critique.
 Breaking Dawn came under heavy criticism from Twilight’s most hardcore fans, who subsequently wrote an open letter to Stephanie Meyer via her blog.
 Fans had problem with the ideology behind the ending.
 This proved that an author can’t just wrap up a story in babies and weddings and vampires.

 Readers will say they like these books for the ‘danger’.
 But these books are dangerous in another way, if the reader fails to read them critically and discerningly.
 You can be asked to absorb viewpoints that can be damaging to your development as a teenager.
 It’s worrisome that these books are sometimes held up as a romantic ideal.
 They’re best when viewed as a complete fantasy.
 But in 2008 and 2009 when Twilight was at its most popular, girls were apparently dumping their boyfriends because they weren’t enough like Jacob or Edward.
 The story sets up an ‘ideal’ that real teenage boys are never going to live up to.
 The stories can also set up an expectation for how girls are to be treated by boys, which is not just unrealistic but damaging.
 It is presented as good to be overprotected and have a boy who controls you.